 Years ago, when I first started learning about the zero waste lifestyle, I could only find one book on the topic.
 You might have heard of it, “Zero Waste Home” by Bea Johnson.
 Luckily, these days there are new books on sustainable living being published all the time!
 Just within the last year, I’ve noticed a surge of books released on this topic.
-I’m hoping this means the movement is gaining interest and more and more people are wanting to learn how to support Mama Earth!
-I have a list here for you of the best books for zero waste and sustainable living.
-I’ve attached links to Amazon for convenience but be sure to check your library/support local book sellers when possible.
+I’m hoping this means the movement is gaining interest.
+More and more people are wanting to learn how to support Mama Earth!
+I have a list here for you of the best sustainable living books.
+I’ve attached links to Amazon for convenience but be sure to check your local library/support local book sellers when possible.
 You might also want to read my post on zero waste reading!

 This post contains Amazon affiliate links.

 If you’re super new to zero waste, I’d recommend checking out Bea Johnson’s book first.
-She really is a pioneer to the movement.
+She really is a pioneer to the global movement of waste free living.
 She continues to travel to speak at events about reducing waste and living more sustainably.

 Shia’s book is another really wonderful resource for anyone looking to reduce their household waste.
 She shares extremely practical and actionable tips in her book.
 Her book contains information that you can put in to action right away.
 She really makes going zero waste and living more sustainably seem doable and not nearly as intimidating as it often seems for beginners.
+She encourages small changes in your daily life to help reduce your carbon footprint.
 I think this book would be especially helpful for a zero waste newbie.

 Before picking up this book, I recommend heading over to Meagan’s blog, Zero Waste Nerd!
 Just from browsing her site a bit, you can see how knowledgeable Meagan is when it comes to sustainability.
 She is an excellent zero waste educator!
 Meagan has a thirty day zero waste challenge on her website to help you get started.
 She also has many really wonderful blog posts all about helping Mama Earth.
 I don’t doubt you’ll love her teaching style and want to snag her comprehensive guide to reducing waste, An Almost Zero Waste Life.

-Lindsay Miles is now the author of TWO phenomenal books all about plastic free and sustainable living!
-Her first book, Less Stuff: Simple Zero Waste Steps for a Joyful and Clutter-Free Life, doesn’t only cover reducing waste in your household, but also focuses on removing the clutter in your home in a sensible way–not just sending your excess straight to the landfill!
+Lindsay Miles, sustainable lifestyle blogger and low waste expert, is now the author of TWO phenomenal books all about plastic free and sustainable living!
+Her first book, Less Stuff: Simple Zero Waste Steps for a Joyful and Clutter-Free Life, doesn’t only cover reducing waste in your household, but also focuses on small steps to remove clutter in your home in a sensible way–not just sending your excess straight to the landfill!
 Her new book, The Less Waste, No Fuss Kitchen, focuses on your journey towards a more sustainable kitchen.
 It’s a simple handbook with tips to help you reduce food waste in the kitchen and decrease the amount of plastic packaging in your pantry.

 Of course, I added my own book to the list!
 If you’re new to the Tiny Yellow Bungalow website, I’m Jessie Stokes, author of The Zero Waste Vegan Cookbook.
 Two and a half years ago, after my son’s birth, I found myself struggling to prepare healthy, plant based, low waste meals for my family regularly.
 We ended up eating out often and ordering take out.
 I realized what I needed was a set of trusted simple recipes I could use regularly.
-I created a month’s worth of easily adaptable and quick recipes, and compiled them into a cookbook to share with my pals!
-The cookbook even has grocery lists and meal plans for the four weeks of meals, making it super easy to eat healthfully and without all the waste.
+I created a month’s worth of easily adaptable and quick recipes.
+Then, I compiled them into a cookbook to share with my pals!
+The cookbook even has grocery lists and meal plans for the four weeks of meals.
+This makes it super easy to eat healthfully and without all the waste.

 Ashlee’s writing style is super enjoyable.
 Give A Shit is a little bit sassy and makes living a more eco friendly life seem 1. possible and 2. actually FUN.
 This would also be a really great gift worthy book for the holidays.
 Ashlee shares that if everyone would give a shit about the planet even just a little, we could make a real difference.
-This book isn’t specifically about the zero waste movement but more about sustainability in general and making simple eco changes in your life.
+This book isn’t specifically about the zero waste movement but more about sustainability in general and making simple changes in your life to reduce your environmental footprint.
 Definitely recommend this one!!